 Related: Benefits of Biotin Explained

-Vegan Alternatives to Collagen Supplements
+A Vegan Alternative to Collagen

 If you live a plant-based lifestyle, then traditional collagen supplements is definitely off limits.
 But you don't need to rely on collagen protein for healthy hair growth or plumper skin.
 Other options are out there for you to explore.
 GRO Biotin Gummies for Hair features vitamin C, A and E, which help neutralize follicle-damaging free radicals.
 Free from gelatin, the minerals in the supplements nourish the scalp to help support healthy, radiant, shiny tresses.